marcofrk/ia369_final_project/README.md

 **NOTE:**
 *Due to the X server security reasons, docker will not be able to display the video at the created screen.
 It will not impact at the results, but can be frustrated.
-Plus, be sure to use sudo privilege when required.*
+Plus, be sure to use sudo privilege when required!*

 [data]: https://github.com/marcofrk/ia369_final_project/tree/master/data
 [deliver]: https://github.com/marcofrk/ia369_final_project/tree/master/deliver